Cell Biology & Histology A560

 What is the structural significance of the small “spines” on the cells of the spinous layer?

-Study the ultrastructural features of cells of the various epidermal strata (Figs. 9.3 and 9.4).
+Study the ultrastructural features of the intercellular connections of the keratinocytes (Fig. 18-4).

 Describe the cell biology of the keratinization process, accounting for all the histological features seen.